William Cooper (Aboriginal Australian): Family

 William was born to Kitty Cooper, who identified as a Wollithica woman and spoke Yorta Yorta; and to James Cooper, a white labourer.
 His early years were spent in and around Moira Station.

 Cooper married Annie Clarendon Murri on 17 June 1884 at the Maloga schoolhouse, the mission report stating that "The schoolhouse was filled with Blacks and visitors, and all looked charming and delighted, not less so the bride and bridegroom."
 She died in 1889, as did the first of their children, Bartlett; fortunately, their daughter Emma survived.

-Four years after his loss, Cooper married Agnes Hamilton, who had grown up at the Coranderrk Mission.
+Four years after, Cooper married Agnes Hamilton, who had grown up at the Coranderrk Mission.
 Six children were born to them, Daniel, Amy, Gillison, Jessie, Sarah and Lynch.
 Cooper's experience of loss continued, with Agnes dying in 1910.

 Daniel, who was named for his father's mentor, Daniel Matthews, served with the 24th Australian Infantry Battalion and was killed in action at the Battle of the Menin Road Ridge in Belgium, in late 1917.
 His loss devastated Cooper.
 When war loomed again, Cooper argued that his people should not fight until they had "something to fight for".

-His daughter, Amy Charles, became the matron of the first Aboriginal hostel established in Melbourne in 1959.
+Amy Charles became the matron of the first Aboriginal hostel established in Melbourne in 1959.
 Lynch Cooper enjoyed a career as an athlete, winning the 1928 Stawell Gift and in 1929 the world professional sprint championship competition.

 At age 65, William married Sarah Nelson, née McCrae, of Wahgunyah and Coranderrk.
 She supported him in his most prolific years as a community leader, helping to raise his many grandchildren, though they had no children together.

-Cooper had many prominent relatives in his wider family, including his protege, the church planter and Governor of South Australia, Pastor Sir Doug Nicholls, and the educator Thomas Shadrach James.
+Cooper had many prominent relatives in his wider family, including his protégé, the church planter and Governor of South Australia, Pastor Sir Doug Nicholls, and the educator Thomas Shadrach James.